Nan’s Homemade Apple Crisp

 You probably also noticed that some of my recipes use a LOT of butter!
 We’re programmed by false advertising to believe that butter is bad for us, but in truth it has been used by our ancestors for centuries.

 When it comes to heart health and cholesterol, butter is a very small part of the equation.
 Of course I wouldn’t recommend that you start slathering butter on your food multiple times a day (although I’m sure that would be a lot of fun!).
 But I believe in looking at the full picture of health which includes other factors such as inflammation, homocysteine, omega’s and so much more.

 All of that said, in my clinical experience, fat and calorie-dense foods are not usually the underlying “culprit” for people with heart conditions.

-But heart health aside, I also have lots of people in my community with a vegan/dairy free preference and so I have also included a vegan and gluten free apple crisp variation for you!
+Heart health aside, I also have lots of people in my community with a vegan/dairy free preference and so I have also included a vegan/dairy free apple crisp variation for you!